 conda install jupyter pip install ipyvolume

-HDF5 can handle enormous datasets quickly and easily.
+HDF5 can handle large and small datasets quickly and easily.

 terabyte.h5 with double-precision float variable X of size 100000x2048x2048 (3.4 TB).